-a) the stimulating effect of Union support on public and private investment;

-- b) the expected economic, social, climate and environmental impact; - c) accessibility and ease of access to respective services; - d) a trans-European dimension; - e) a balanced geographical distribution across the Union including bridging geographical digital divide, including the outermost regions; - f) the presence of a long-term sustainability plan; - g) the freedom for re-use and adaptation of the projects' results; - h) synergy and complementarity with other Union programmes.
+- a) the stimulating effect of Union support on public and private investment; - b) the expected economic, social, climate and environmental impact; - c) accessibility and ease of access to respective services; - d) a trans-European dimension; - e) a balanced geographical distribution across the Union including bridging geographical digital divide, including the outermost regions; - f) the presence of a long-term sustainability plan; - g) the freedom for re-use and adaptation of the projects' results; - h) synergy and complementarity with other Union programmes.

-The proposal is to use similar award criteria as in the CEF programme, and arrange the different evaluation elements under three criteria: 'Relevance', 'Quality and efficiency of the implementation' and 'Impact', further described below:
+The proposal is to use similar award criteria as in the CEF programme, and arrange the different evaluation elements under three criteria: 'Relevance', 'Implementation' and 'Impact', further described below.
+Note that these draft criteria are meant to be used throughout the whole Digital Europe Programme, and not only for the European Digital Innovation Hubs.